splynx/docs/files/en/support_tickets_messages/sms_messages/sms_messages.md

 * **Attach financial documents** - Invoices, Proforma Invoices and Payments from Splynx.

-It is not necessary to fill in all fields to send SMS to the customer.
-The easiest way is to enter customer's ID, choose option Send to, Subject and write a SMS message.
+It is not necessary to fill in all the fields to send SMS to the customer.
+The easiest way is to enter customer's 'ID', choose option 'Send to' and write a SMS message.
 You can choose a body message from templates or write a particular text.
 You can also write your own message and save it as a new template by clicking on Save as new.

 ![Main window](./main_window.png)

 You can check your SMS message before sending by clicking on Preview option at the bottom of the page.